JohnLyu2/btor2-select/README.md

 We provide a Jupyter Notebook `reproduce_gsoc.ipynb` to interactively reproduce the GSoC results.

 ## AAAI'25 Student Abstract
 Some preliminary results from this project will be presented at the Student Program at AAAI'25!
-We provide a Jupyter Notebook `reproduce_aaai.ipynb` to interactively reproduce our results in our AAAI'25 paper.
+We provide a Jupyter Notebook `reproduce_aaai.ipynb` to interactively reproduce our AAAI'25 paper.

 ## HWMCC'24 Submission
 We submitted a sequential compositional verifier `Btor2-SelectMC` to [HWMCC'24](https://hwmcc.github.io/2024/) based on this work.
 Check our submission at this [Zenodo link](https://zenodo.org/records/13627812).